LulDelRey/node_challenge/readme.md

 - #### Delete authors:

-  Need to be authenticate with an admin user
+  Need to be authenticated with an admin user

   - Endpoint expects author id on the request params